 The baffle plate system also acts as an additional buffer between the food and heat of the fire and cools, creating a more manageable internal temperature when cold smoking.
 Still, these smokers offer the same cooking space as regular offset smokers.

 Simply put, a reverse flow design help with heat distribution, especially in large smokers.
 The reverse flow baffles will direct heat across the entire smoker, creating even heating and cooking throughout the whole smoker.

 If you buy a reverse flow smoker, you will benefit from uniform heat distribution, the consistent cooking temperature in the cooking chamber, and easier heat control.

-Since there is less to worry about different temperatures, hot and cold cooking zones, these smokers are great for beginners or those who want to smoke meats low and slow cooking.
-You can cook lots of food and use the entire cooking surface of your smoker without worrying about burning or overcooking meats placed in specifics areas of the smoker.
+Since there is less to worry about different temperatures, (hot and cold cooking zones), these smokers are great for beginners or those who want to smoke meats slowly.
+You can cook lots of food and use the entire cooking surface of your smoker without worrying about burning or overcooking meats placed in specific areas of the smoker.

 For example, suppose you fill-up the entire cooking area with chicken and use a reverse flow smoker.
 In that case, you won’t have to worry about burning chickens closer to the firebox.
 The baffles in the reverse flow system allow for a uniform cooking environment and even heat across the cooking chamber.

 How reverse flow offset smokers work is simple.
 The fundamentals of these smokers are the same as an non-reverse flow smokers.
 A reverse flow smoker uses indirect heat to smoke meats, which allows for more consistent temperature, heat, and delicious juice meats with smoke flavor.